 Effective date of exemption.
 Most organizations described in this chapter that were organized after October 9, 1969, will not be treated as tax exempt unless they apply for recognition of exemption by filing Form 1023.
-These organizations will not be treated as tax exempt for any period before they file Form 1023, unless they file the form within 15 months from the end of the month in which they were organized.
-If the organization files the application within this 15-month period, the organization's exemption will be recognized retroactively to the date it was organized.
-Otherwise, exemption will be recognized only for the period after the IRS receives the application.
+These organizations will not be treated as tax exempt for any period before they file Form 1023, unless they file the form within 27 months from the end of the month in which they were organized.
+If the organization files the application within this 27-month period, the organization's exemption will be recognized retroactively to the date it was organized.
+Otherwise, exemption will be recognized only from the date of receipt.
 The date of receipt is the date of the U.S. postmark on the cover in which an exemption application is mailed or, if no postmark appears on the cover, the date the application is stamped as received by the IRS.